djalbat/Easy-RichTextarea/README.md

 }
 ```

 Note the arguments passed to the handlers.
-It also has the usual `clone()` methods.

 Activating and deactivating the element couldn't be simpler: